Equipment and kit list

 - All personal kayaking equipment – including boat, paddles, buoyancy aid and spray deck – unless you have arranged to hire

-- All personal clothing for kayaking – if you have a choice, you can decide at the last minute and any surplus gear left in your car.
+- All personal clothing for kayaking – if you have a choice of clothing, decide at the last minute and leave surplus gear behind in your car.

 - Large windproof cagoule for wearing at lunchtimes that can go over a buoyancy aid

-- Tent – this should be able to withstand unpredictable Scottish weather conditions
+- Tent – this should at least 3 season rated to be able to withstand unpredictable Scottish weather conditions

 - Sleeping bag – appropriate for the time of year.
 Your sleeping bag should have an indicated comfort temperature on it so you can check it’s suitable.
 Make sure you can pack it small enough to fit in your boat